Skip to navigation Skip to content

 11

-Service Officers can send a request for income information to the International NZ Administration Team once successful phone contact is made or a request to contact letter is issued.
+Service Officers can send a request for income information to the International NZ Administration Team after a genuine phone contact attempt has been made, (successful or unsuccessful) and a request to contact letter is issued.

 To request NZIR information: